-Katey Rayner, PhD, is Principal Investigator and Director of the Cardiometabolic microRNA Laboratory at the University of Ottawa Heart Institute.
-Dr. Rayner is also Assistant Professor in the Department of Biochemistry, Microbiology & Immunology at the University of Ottawa.
+Katey Rayner, PhD, is a Scientist and Director of the Cardiometabolic microRNA Laboratory at the University of Ottawa Heart Institute.
+Dr. Rayner is also an Assistant Professor in the Department of Biochemistry, Microbiology & Immunology at the University of Ottawa.
 She leads the Ottawa region strategic research Innovation Cluster on Vascular Inflammation and Metabolism.

 Dr. Rayner obtained her BSc from the University of Toronto, and her PhD from the University of Ottawa.
 Dr. Rayner’s doctoral work focused on the role of hormones, heat shock proteins and macrophage foam cells in the development of atherosclerosis.
-Dr. Rayner pursued a postdoctoral fellowship first at Harvard Medical School/Massachusetts General Hospital then at New York University School of Medicine under the direction of Dr. Kathryn Moore.
-During her postdoctoral work, Dr. Rayner discovered a role for microRNAs, specifically microRNA-33, in the regulation of HDL and its atheroprotective effects.
+Dr. Rayner pursued a postdoctoral fellowship first at Harvard Medical School/Massachusetts General Hospital, then at New York University School of Medicine where she discovered a role for microRNAs, specifically microRNA-33, in the regulation of HDL and its atheroprotective effects.

-Dr. Rayner is a member of the peer review committees for both Canadian Institutes of Health Research (CIHR) Foundation Scheme and Operating Grant competitions and the Heart and Stroke Foundation (HSF) Grant-in-Aid program.
-She is an Editorial Board member of the journal Arteriosclerosis, Thrombosis and Vascular Biology (ATVB), where she also serves as the Social Media Editor.
-Dr. Rayner reviews for many peer-reviewed journals including Circulation, Circulation Research, Nature Communications, Cell Reports.
+Dr. Rayner is a member of the peer review committees for Canadian Institutes of Health Research (CIHR), the Heart and Stroke Foundation of Canada (HSFC), and the National Institutes of Health (NIH).
+She is an Editorial Board Member of the journal Arteriosclerosis, Thrombosis and Vascular Biology (ATVB) and Circulation Research.
+She also serves as the Social Media Editor of ATVB (@atvbahajournals).
+Dr. Rayner reviews for many peer-reviewed journals including Circulation, The Journal of Clinical Investigation, Nature Communications, and Cell Reports.

 Dr. Rayner holds a New Investigator Award from the CIHR, and was awarded the McDonald Scholarship in 2013 as the highest-ranked New Investigator from the Heart and Stroke Foundation of Canada.
-Her research is funded by CIHR, the Ontario Ministry of Research and Innovation (Early Researcher Award), and the JP Bickell Foundation.
+Her research is funded by CIHR, the Ontario Ministry of Research and Innovation (Early Researcher Award), and the European ERA-CVD Consortium.
 Dr. Rayner has been recognized by the American Heart Association’s ATVB Council with awards such as the Irvine H Page Young Investigator Research Award and the Early Career Award for Outstanding Research.

-Dr. Rayner’s research program focuses on how microRNAs control multiple aspects of the risk factors that drive both atherosclerosis and obesity, namely inflammation dysregulated energy metabolism, and how microRNAs may be used as therapeutics in the future to treat these cardiometabolic diseases.
+Dr. Rayner’s research program focuses on how inflammation is dysregulated in both atherosclerotic vascular disease and other metabolic diseases.
+Her research also investigates the intersection of inflammation, energy metabolism and RNA biology, and how microRNAs may be used as therapeutics in the future to treat these cardiometabolic diseases.

 - Rayner KJ. miR-155 in the Heart: The Right Time at the Right Place in the Right Cell.
 Circulation.
 2015 Apr 7.